 The salary of teachers varies according to your location.

 - Teachers must complete at least a bachelor’s degree to get the job.
-Teachers with master’s and doctorate degrees get paid higher than teachers with bachelor’s degrees.
+Teachers with master’s and doctorate degrees get paid more than teachers with bachelor’s degrees.

 Related Read: